The Cornwall We Want

 Comms #2

-by SandraandBella, over 4 years ago
+by SandraandBella, almost 6 years ago

 Sorry J.J.G.
 I wrote to Breusyas saying I am a new student of Cornish and didn't understand what he/she had said and asked them to write it in English.
 At least I think that's what I wrote!